rubyonjets/jets-docs/_docs/routing/services/lambda/cloudfront/waf.md

 {% include pro/helper.md helper_name="web_acl_arn" %}

-This allows you to reuse one WAF ACL and associate its Rules with multiple ALBs.
+This allows you to reuse one WAF ACL and associate its Rules with multiple CloudFront Distributions.
 It can help keep your WAF Rules DRY.
-IE: Change the rules one time, and they protect all the ALB traffic.
+IE: Change the rules one time, and they protect all the CloudFront traffic.

 Also notice `scope: "CLOUDFRONT"`, the WAF Web ACL must be a global WAF.
 Regional WAFs do not work with CloudFront.